khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - it can give people a good overview of your work as well as outline your plan for the future e.g. to help seek collaborators
 - you can tailor its design to fit your content (you can redesign it when ever needed)
 - you can add website skills to your CV e.g. web design, web hosting and programming
+- you can built website for others
+- helps make decisions

 <br>